Behind the Scenes: Mechanistic Interpretability of LoRA-adapted Whisper for Speech Emotion Recognition: Introduction

-SER serves as a compelling probe for this investigation.
-Unlike ASR, which primarily relies on lexical content, SER necessitates capturing subtle prosodic and paralinguistic cues that reflect high-level affective states~\cite{ser_survey}.
-This makes SER an ideal testbed for analyzing how LoRA reshapes a model's internal representations and decision dynamics.
-Recent work has demonstrated the successful adaptation of both Whisper~\cite{whisper_finetune} and Wav2Vec2~\cite{wav2vec_finetune} for SER, further underscoring the value of exploring parameter-efficient strategies in this domain.
+SER is not only a practically important task in affective computing but also a compelling domain for investigating parameter-efficient adaptation.
+Unlike ASR, which relies primarily on lexical information, SER is a classification task that depends on prosodic and paralinguistic cues reflecting high-level affective states~\cite{ser_survey}, which makes it well suited to analyze how LoRA's low-rank adaptation reshapes discriminative representations.
+The successful adaptation of Whisper~\cite{whisper_finetune} and Wav2Vec2~\cite{wav2vec_finetune} to SER further underscores the dual importance of enhancing performance and understanding underlying mechanisms in affective speech modeling.

-In this work, we present the first systematic mechanistic analysis of LoRA within the Whisper encoder for SER.
-We employ a multifaceted interpretability toolkit that includes layer-wise contribution probing~\cite{layer_depth}, Logit-Lens inspection~\cite{logit_lens}, and representation analyses with SVD and CKA~\cite{CKA}.
-Our findings reveal two key mechanisms underlying LoRA’s success: a depth-specific \textit{delayed specialization} strategy and a \textit{forward alignment, backward differentiation} dynamic between LoRA’s low-rank matrices.
-These insights clarify how LoRA reorganizes encoder hierarchies and provide a foundation for designing more efficient and interpretable fine-tuning strategies for deep speech models.
+Despite the growing popularity of parameter-efficient tuning, the internal mechanisms by which LoRA reshapes large speech encoders remain poorly understood, particularly for classification-oriented tasks such as SER.
+To bridge this gap, we present a systematic mechanistic study of LoRA within the Whisper encoder, leveraging probing and representational analyses to examine its adaptation process.
+Our code is publicly available\footnote{https://github.com/harryporry77/Behind-the-Scenes}.